malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 for understanding, analysing, and predicting data.
-However, like a statistical analysis machine learning needs to be applied carefully using the appropriate analysis for the task at hand.
+However, like a statistical analysis machine learning needs to be applied carefully using the appropriate analysis for the task at hand;
-It is not a black box which magically solves problems. [@Lehman2019]
+it is not a black box that magically solves problems. [@Lehman2019]

 ## Machine learning for crystal detection